“I was wondering…” Well wonder no more. Here are reasonably accurate and sporadically amusing answers to many of the questions we get.

 Can I have a party there?

-ARE your pub AND TASTING ROOMS dog-friendly?
+ARE your PLACES dog-friendly?

 We love dogs!
 And most of their humans.
 Feel free to bring your (leashed) dog with you when you come visit.
 Water bowl cheerfully provided.

-Do you have public wi-fi at the pub AND TASTING ROOM?
+Do you have public wi-fi?

 Where can I find your beer?

-Draft: Besides our downtown brewpub and tasting room, our beer is available on draft at select locations throughout NC, SC, VA, WV, GA, Washington DC and eastern TN.
+Draft: Besides Footnote, our downtown brewpub and tasting room, our beer is available on draft at select locations throughout NC, SC, VA, WV, GA, Washington DC and eastern TN.

-Bottles: Again, at our downtown brewpub and tasting room (seeing a pattern here?).
+Bottles: Again, at Footnote, our downtown brewpub and tasting room (seeing a pattern here?).
 Also, our beer is available in 12-oz. bottle six packs and twelve packs, and 22-oz. bombers, in most grocery stores and bottle shops in North Carolina.
 In addition, we’re widely distributed in South Carolina, Virginia, Georgia, West Virginia, and Washington DC, with some distribution in Eastern Tennessee.

 For more specifics, check out our Beer Finder.